AurelienCD/MRI_Quality_Control/README.md

 The code is a 3dslicer extension for basic quality control in MRI

-The extension analyse the geometric distorsion and the signal to noise ratio of T1 MRI image of Magphan 051 phantom.
+The extension analyse the geometric distorsion, the signal to noise ratio and signal constancy of T1 MRI image of Magphan 051 phantom.

 First part of the code performed a rigid registration between reference CT and the MRI image